Create a cloud server

 Place an SSH key for the project on the server for secure connection:

 1.1.
-If the SSH key for the project is not added to the cloud platform, click Add SSH key, enter the key name, paste the public key in OpenSSH format, and click Add.
+If an SSH key for the project has not been added to the cloud platform, click Add SSH key, enter the key name, paste the public key in OpenSSH format, and click Add.

 1.2.
-If the SSH key for the project is added to the cloud platform, select an existing key in the SSH key field.
-The SSH key is only available in the pool where it is located.
+If an SSH key for the project has been added to the cloud platform, select an existing key in the SSH key field.
+An SSH key is available only in the pool where it is stored.

 -